Yujin001/docker-test-project/.github/README.md

 - **Custom**: Add your deployment scripts or API calls

 ### Adding More Tests
-The workflow includes a PostgreSQL service for database tests.
-You can:
+The workflow runs unit tests by default.
+For integration tests that require a running server:

+1. **Unit Tests** (CI/CD): `npm test` - Tests dependencies and basic functionality
+2. **Integration Tests** (Local): `npm run test:integration` - Tests API endpoints with running server
-1. Add more test scripts to package.json
+3. Add more test scripts to package.json as needed
-2. Update the test step to run multiple test commands
-3. Add coverage reporting with tools like Jest or Istanbul
+4. Add coverage reporting with tools like Jest or Istanbul

 ## Workflow Triggers